duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 While useful, it is no substitute for a proper external sort, as it creates random access to disk, which is very slow.

 Pandas performs surprisingly well on SF100, despite the data not fitting in memory.
-Pandas can only do this because MacOS dynamically increases swap size.
+Pandas can only do this because macOS dynamically increases swap size.
 Most operating systems do not do this and would fail to load the data at all.
 Using swap usually slows down processing significantly, but the SSD is so fast that there is no visible performance drop!